siderolabs/talos/website/content/v1.8/talos-guides/configuration/disk-management.md

 - `xfs`
 - `zfs`

-The discovered volumes might include Talos-managed volumes, and also any other volumes that are present on the machine (e.g. Ceph volumes).
+The discovered volumes can include both Talos-managed volumes and any other volumes present on the machine, such as Ceph volumes.

 ## Volume Management

-Talos Linux disk management is based on the volume concept: a volume is something that can be provisioned, located, mounted and unmounted.
+Talos Linux implements disk management through the concept of volumes.
-A volume can be a disk, a partition, a `tmpfs` filesystem, etc.
+A volume represents a provisioned, located, mounted, or unmounted entity, such as a disk, partition, or `tmpfs` filesystem.

-Volume configuration is described in the `VolumeConfig` resource, while the actual volume state is stored in the `VolumeStatus` resource.
+The configuration of volumes is defined using the `VolumeConfig` resource, while the current state of volumes is stored in the `VolumeStatus` resource.

 ### Configuration